daidahao/Operating-System-Project/report/project1.md

     + `struct lock *blocked_lock`
     Records the lock which block the thread.
     + `struct list donations`
-    As a list containing all the lock requesters or donator, who have higher priority than current lock holder.
+    As a list containing all the lock requesters or donors, who have higher priority than current lock holder.
     + `int ori_priority`
     Records the original priority after it receives other thread donation.
     + `bool donated`